MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 ![General authentication settings](media/use-simplified-authentication-configuration/general-authentication-settings.png "General authentication settings")

 - **External login** - When set to **Off**, disables and hides external account registration and sign in.
 <br>External authentication is provided by the ASP.NET Identity API.
-In this case, account credentials and password management are handled by a third-party identity provider, including<!--Is this what "And includes" meant?--> providers Facebook, LinkedIn, Google, Twitter, and Microsoft.
+In this case, account credentials and password management are handled by a third-party identity providers such as Facebook, LinkedIn, Google, Twitter, and Microsoft.
 Users sign up for access to the portal by selecting an external identity to register with the portal.
 After it's registered, an external identity has access to the same features as a local account.
 See [Manage external accounts](set-authentication-identity.md#manage-external-accounts) for related site settings.

 - **[Open registration](configure-portal-authentication.md#open-registration)** - When set to **Off**, disables and hides external account registration.